Wisdom's Daughter: Plot

 As Holly points out, the story is told from She's perspective, and since She claims to have lived for over two thousand years, since Ancient Egypt, there is no way to compare her story with any other sources, or witnesses.

-She Who Must Be Obeyed says that she was Arabian, by birth; and given the name Ayesha.
+She Who Must Be Obeyed says that she was Arabian by birth, given the name Ayesha.

-Although, in the introduction, Sir H. Rider Haggard links the name Ayesha to Mohammed's wives, and Arabic or Arabic names, (Arabic: عائشة, Āʾisha), stating that it should be pronounced "Ash/ -ha"; A·ye·sha/ äˈ(y)ēSHə/, is perhaps more common.
+Although, in the introduction, Sir H. Rider Haggard links the name Ayesha to Mohammed's wives, and Arabic or Arabic names, (Arabic: عائشة, Āʾishah), stating that it should be pronounced "Ash/ -ha"; A·ye·sha/ äˈ(y)ēSHə/, is perhaps more common.

 She claims that her natural beauty and wisdom was so great, it caused wars between the princes, who wanted to marry her.
 She says that while this was at first a great source of pride among her Father's people, they soon began to resent her, and spread vicious rumours that she was cursed.

-Ayesha leads her Father's people into victory, and revels in the battle; but, the women envy her, and the men lust after her.
-So, she decides to go into hiding, with her tutor, an Egyptian priest; rather than be turned over to the approaching armies of Pharaoh.
+Ayesha leads her Father's people into victory, and revels in the battle, but the women envy her, and the men lust after her.
+So, she decides to go into hiding, with her tutor, an Egyptian priest, rather than be turned over to the approaching armies of Pharaoh.

 She tells about travelling through the ancient world, encountering all the major artists, who want her to model for them; as well as philosophers, and religions of the time, from Ancient Greece and fledgling Ancient Rome to Palestine and Jerusalem.

 Finally, they return to Egypt, where once again, her beauty and wisdom become a source of contention.
 She swears an oath of celibacy, to serve Isis the Goddess of the Spirit of Nature, and turn away from Aphrodite the Goddess of Love.

 But, soon a Greek soldier of fortune, Kallikrates, formerly employed by the Pharaoh, comes to her for sanctuary.
-He takes an oath to serve Isis; but the Pharaoh's daughter pursues him; and, seeing the way Ayesha looks at him, she determines to destroy her, as a rival.
+He takes an oath to serve Isis, but the Pharaoh's daughter pursues him and, seeing the way Ayesha looks at him, she determines to destroy her, as a rival.

 The Princess mocks Ayesha's prophecies as mere parlor tricks.
 She goads her Father into giving Ayesha away, as a sex slave, to one of his allies.